What Is PPDA in Football? Meaning, Formula & Pressing Intensity

 • Higher PPDA number: You sit back.
 You are passive.
 You prioritize shape over disruption.

-When we discussed High Press vs Mid-Block earlier in our blueprint, we talked about the intent of the defense.
-PPDA is the measurement of that intent.
+Where the High Press vs Mid-Block breakdown covers defensive intent, PPDA is the measurement of that intent.

 Editorial football image illustrating defensive actions occurring high up the pitch rather than inside the penalty area.